shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-players.md

 | HTML5/JavaScript | This option is set via the playerTechnology options when selecting [Outstream Video Player Options](outstream-video-player-options.md). | iOS/iPad and Android (HTML5), desktop |

    > [!NOTE]
-   > The JavaScript VPAID player will be included in a subsequent release of Xandr video players.
+   > The JavaScript VPAID player will be included in a subsequent release of Microsoft Advertising video players.